raymonstah/raymonstah.github.io/content/posts/2016-04-07-making-a-biased-penny-fair.md

 ---
 layout: post
 title: Making a Biased Penny Fair
-date: '2016-04-07 01:18:00'
+date: "2016-04-07 01:18:00"
 tags:
   - python
   - math
   - puzzles
   - probability
   - simulation
 ---

 #### Definitions

 Fair penny: This type of penny has a 50/50 chance of landing on heads or tails.
-It's *fair*.
+It's _fair_.

 Biased penny: A penny that's not fair.